 When a practitioner is evaluating you for fertility acupuncture, the main thing they will be looking at is a pattern of bodily behaviours that will indicate an excess or deficiency in the body.

-During your assessment, you will be asked about your menstrual cycle, the blood flow during your period, sleep quality, and any other symptoms you may regularly experience.
+During your acupuncture assessment for fertility, you will be asked about your menstrual cycle, the blood flow during your period, sleep quality, and any other symptoms you may regularly experience.

 There is a range of acupuncture points that are pinpointed to boost fertility for different reasons, such as: